Brandon Cronenberg: Infinity Pool

 At the 2019 Cannes Film Festival it was announced that Cronenberg's third feature would be a film called Infinity Pool, based on an original script of his.

 Infinity Pool stars Alexander Skarsgård and Mia Goth.
 It had its world premiere at the 2023 Sundance Film Festival, and European premiere at the Berlin International Film Festival the same year.

 Neon distributed the film in the US, with Focus Features taking international rights.
 It was nominated for eleven Canadian Screen Awards.

 Upcoming work

 In 2021 it was announced that Cronenberg would write and direct an adaptation of the J. G. Ballard novel Super-Cannes as a limited series for television.

-In June 2024 it was announced that he is working with Sam Barlow and Half Mermaid on a sci-fi horror FMV videogame code named Project C. It will be published by Blumhouse Games.
+In 2024 he worked with Sam Barlow and Half Mermaid on a sci-fi horror FMV videogame code named Project C, published by Blumhouse Games.

 In 2025 it was announced that Cronenberg had secured financing for a sci-fi epic feature film titled Dragon.